Scalingo/documentation/src/_posts/platform/app/2000-01-01-collaborators.md

 - The collaborator will receive an email to join the collaboration (and subscribe to Scalingo if required).
 - Once done, you will see the collaborator in black.

+{% note %}
+To delete a collaborator, in the collaborator table, simply click on the trash can corresponding to the collaborator's mail and validate in the pop-up.
+{% endnote %}

 ### From the CLI

 There you will learn how to manage collaborators from the CLI: [manage collaborators of the application](https://doc.scalingo.com/platform/cli/features#manage-collaborators-of-the-application)